-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits
+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

 - 89) Which of the following items could be an example of a cost object?

 - A) A manufacturing plant

 - B) An international plant

 - C) The accounting department

 - D) All of the above are examples of potential cost objects.